jacobpstein/dfmirroR/README.md

 #> * building ‘dfmirroR_2.0.0.9000.tar.gz’
 ```

-You can install also the CRAN version of the package, but it’s not as
+You can also install the CRAN version of the package, but it’s not as
-good as the development version:
+good as the development version (at least until I submit a new version):

 ``` r
 install.packages("dfmirroR")